-We see from the entries in the table that the errors in the analysis at time t = 0 are consistently smaller for mixed TV $L_1$ - $L_2$ -norm regularisation than for standard 4DVar or $L_1$ -norm regularisation.
-Mixed TV $L_1$ - $L_2$ norm regularisation gives an error of about one magnitude smaller than for standard 4DVar.
-We also observe from the table that, for both standard 4DVar, $L_1$ -norm regularisation and mixed TV $L_1$ - $L_2$ -norm regularization, the errors in the initial condition (analysis) decrease as the variance in the background error is reduced, that is, as the ratio of the background to observation variance decreases.
+We see from the entries in the table that the errors in the analysis at time t = 0 are consistently smaller for mixed TV L_1 - L_2 -norm regularisation than for standard 4DVar or L_1 -norm regularisation.
+Mixed TV L_1 - L_2 -norm regularisation gives an error of about one magnitude smaller than standard 4DVar.
+We also observe from the table that, for standard 4DVar, L_1 -norm regularisation and mixed TV L_1 - L_2 -norm regularisation, the errors in the initial condition (analysis) decrease as the variance in the background error is reduced, that is, as the ratio of the background to observation variance decreases.
 This is consistent with the results of Haben et al. (2010), which show that the standard 4DVar assimilation problem becomes more well-conditioned (well-posed) as this ratio decreases.
-These examples demonstrate that, even where the noise in the background and observations is Gaussian with known covariances, the standard 4DVar approach does not produce as accurate an analysis as mixed TV $L_1$ - $L_2$ -norm regularisation in the presence of model error.
+These examples demonstrate that, even where the noise in the background and observations is Gaussian with known covariances, the standard 4DVar approach does not produce as accurate an analysis as mixed TV L_1 - L_2 -norm regularisation in the presence of sharp fronts and model error.